 But lately Hollywood has tasked itself with leading us into a more “woke’ future by attempting to right the wrongs of all social evils.
 Having ditched the sexism, racial stereotyping and bigotry of yesteryear, Hollywood is attempting to erase the past in order to remedy the problem of unconscious bias.

 With inclusivity, representation and female empowerment being the buzzwords of today, the new self-aware Hollywood seems so focused on “fitting in” that they have forgotten what makes a movie successful – good storytelling.

 Casting for movies has taken priority and is seemingly all about ticking boxes.

 In some instances, the quality of the script has been downgraded to an insignificant second thought.
 (Remember that Ghostbusters reboot?)
-Unfortunately, this haphazard method of trying to prove that they are socially aware reduces any serious message about equality to frippery.
-Representation and inclusivity does matter.
+Unfortunately, this haphazard method of trying to prove that they are socially aware reduces any serious message about equality to afrippery.
+Representation and inclusivity do matter.
 But so does the art.

 At present, it seems like Hollywood’s main object is pandering to the SJWs, which is ultimately robbing viewers of good quality storytelling.

 It’s also insulting to the discerning movie-goer.
 For instance: Am I supposed to fawn over a character, view her as a role model and see her as a source of inspiration just because she’s female?
 No thanks.
 Luke Skywalker will always be my favourite movie hero.
 Sorry Princess Leia.

 And seriously Marvel, did you really have to gather every female character into one frame during the final battle sequence?
 Forced and condescending much?

 Let’s be real for a second.
 The truth is that most fans don’t have a problem with characters of different races, genders or sexual orientations.
 In some instances, the diversity is the only cool thing about a lot of movies.
 With the possible exception of a few sad individuals, no one has a problem with a protagonist that’s “different”.